Yaroster/skoomaDen.me/src/content/blog/Isolation and Slice of Life Toyotoki.md

 ## Historical Context

-Contrary to Japanese visual novels from the 2000s, known for their multiple routes and alternative endings (see the famous Clannad flowchart below, a classic example of non-linear storytelling), *Tales from Toyotoki* takes a resolutely unique and linear narrative approach.
+Contrary to Japanese visual novels from the 2000s, known for their multiple routes and alternative endings (see the infamous Clannad flowchart below), *Tales from Toyotoki* takes a resolutely unique and linear narrative approach.
 My translator friends encouraged me to explore this title, not only for its novelty but for its difference: here, there are no multiple routes or alternatives, just a single journey, carefully crafted to tell a coming-of-age story imbued with a sense of fate, reminiscent of classic romantic tragedies.

 ![](image-217.png)
 Credit: [Morlok8k](https://ks.fhs.sh/viewtopic.php?t=8352)